Uponn/9gag/README.md

 - Session and the functionality around it, Logout

-- UploadMediaController for uploading files to server and DB
+- UploadController for uploading files to server and DB

+- Browsing controller(here I will be recreating the /hot, /trending and /fresh tabs)